missionpinball/mpf-docs/docs/gmc/installation.md

 #### Option 2: Copy the MPF-GMC Folder

-If you do not create a symbolic link, you can manually copy the *mpf-gmc* folder from the GMC repository */addons* folder to your project *addons* folder.
-You'll know it's in the right place if your project root (in this example, "pinballgame") has the file path `/pinballgame/addons/mpf-gmc/plugin.cfg`.
+If you do not create a symbolic link, you can manually copy the *mpf-gmc* folder from the GMC repository */addons* folder to your Godot project *addons* folder.
+You'll know it's in the right place if your Godot project root (in this example, "pinballgame") has the file path `/pinballgame/addons/mpf-gmc/plugin.cfg`.

 The downside of copying the folder is that you will need to manually re-copy the folder each time you download a new update to the GMC.